silversquirl/butterfly/README.md

 ## Bugs

-Below is a list of bugs to be un-fixed and features to be removed:
+Below is a list of bugs that have been un-fixed and changes that have been reverted:

-- [x] Water reduces more light than other transparent blocks
+- Water reduces more light than other transparent blocks
-- [x] Dragon eggs break blocks when dropped in lazy chunks
+- Dragon eggs break blocks when dropped in lazy chunks
-- [x] A 5x5 grid of loaded chunks load the centre chunk for entity processing
+- A 5x5 grid of loaded chunks load the centre chunk for entity processing
-- [ ] Hoppers load the chunk they are attempting to deposit items into
-- [ ] Lots of other useful things I don't know about